 My rights were involuntarily terminated due to "abandonment".
 I wasn't properly notified, although they have my address and the mother lied and said she didn't know where I was.
 I have not seen my children in 7 years but she did ask over the years if I wanted to visit.
 I just didn't

 Our children refer to her as "strange lady".
 She has been on method this entire time but shows back up every 6 months to a year and swears she has found God and is doing better.
-She only calls every 2 to 5 months to ask to see them but my husband won't let her because of her drug use.
-She lost...
+She only calls every 2 to 5 months to ask to see them but my husband won't let her because of her drug...
 Read more »

 First and foremost, it is possible to reverse an adoption, but only in very particular circumstances.
 In other words, although it is possible, it is only done in very rare circumstances.
 Your best bet would be to contact a family law attorney to discuss the facts of the case, as well as the...Read more »

 We want to adopt my 20 yr old niece, she is 31 weeks pregnant and the Dad is unknown.
 We intend on adopting the baby once he’s born too but cannot locate where to get the paperwork.
 We are stationed with the Navy in Meridian, MS and would appreciate any assistance you can offer.